Layr-Labs/eigenda/docs/spec/integrations/disperser.md

     return overallPoly, bobIDs, blobDataStartDegrees
 }
 ```
-The disperser returns to each requester the KZG commitment to the `overallPoly` that their data was included in, its start and end degrees, and the the corresponding [DataStoreHeader](../spec/types/node-types.md#datastoreheader) that the blob was included in.
+The disperser returns to each requester the KZG commitment to the `overallPoly` that their data was included in, its start and end degrees, and the corresponding [DataStoreHeader](../spec/types/node-types.md#datastoreheader) that the blob was included in.

 ### Encoding